Saad-BP/public_privacy_pages/privacy-policy-for-PMC.md

-Privacy Policy for J A IT Solution
+Privacy Policy for Pacific Marketing Company (PMC)
 At J A IT Solution, accessible from https://jaisbd.com/, one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by J A IT Solution and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.